mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   └── @material-ui/core@4.12.3
 ```

 You can notice based on the output above that `@material-ui/core` is a dependency of `@mui/x-data-grid`.
-In this specific example, you need to bump the version of `@mui/x-data-grid` so that it depends on `@mui/material` instead.
+In this specific example, you need to bump the version of `@mui/x-data-grid` to [version 5](https://www.npmjs.com/package/@mui/x-data-grid) so that it depends on `@mui/material` instead.